vanderpatrick/Hackteam-6/README.md

   - Lifestyles:

-    - Interest in LGBTQ+ community
+    - Interest in the LGBTQ+ community
     - Interest in human rights
-    - Interest in traveling and knowing about the LBTQ+ events of the country they visit
+    - Interest in travelling and knowing about the LBTQ+ events of the country they visit

   - Personality/Attitudes:
     - Open-minded